+Q: How do I access the myNorthridge Portal for the first time?
 A: Visit the CSUN homepage and go to myNorthridge Portal Login.
 Your CSUN User ID and Password will be issued when you sign–in with Human Resources.
 If you have not already done so, bring your completed New Employee Sign–In Form to the Human Resources office located in Room 165 of the University Hall building.
 The sign–in hours at Human Resources are Monday through Friday, 9:00 AM to 4:00 PM.

+Q: When does maintenance take place?
 A: Wednesdays from 8:00pm through midnight and once a month on Sundays from 12:00am through 6:00am.
 During these times, access may be intermittently unavailable.

+Q: Where can I find how-to guides on using the myNorthridge Portal and SOLAR?
 A: Visit SOLAR Support: Student Administration and go to the "Information for Faculty" section on the left-hand side.

 Remote Access & VPN

 Q: How can I access CSUN's computing resources from an off-campus location?
 A: Most resources such as the myNorthridge Portal, and Gmail can be accessed via an internet browser.
 Others, such as theWebDrive require a Virtual Private Network (VPN) connection.
 The VPN creates a secure connection called a "tunnel" between your computer and the campus network.